alexsnow348/alexsnow348.github.io/projects/index.md

 * <strong><a href ="https://github.com/alexsnow348/FX-Key-Eco-Event" target="_blank">Forex key economic events notification</a></strong>

-	Simple notification engine for alerting key economic events for the trading purposes.
-The engine alert before 3 mins with an SMS using Twilio SMS service.
+	A notification engine for alerting key economic events for the trading purposes.
+The engine sends out the notification before 3 mins ahead to the registered phone to alert the user that there are keys economic announcement is going to make soon.
+The information can be utilized to strategize for trading purposes.

 * <strong><a href ="https://github.com/alexsnow348/facetag" target="_blank">FaceTag: Face Recognition system</a></strong>